joshbickett/openagent/README.md

 ---

+## 🙏 Credits

+OpenAgent is a fork of [Gemini CLI](https://github.com/google-gemini/gemini-cli) by Google.
+All credit for the original implementation goes to the Google team and contributors.

 <p align="center">
-  Built with ❤️ by Google and the open source community
+  Originally built with ❤️ by Google and the open source community<br>
+  Forked and maintained by <a href="https://github.com/joshbickett">Josh Bickett</a>
 </p>